sqlhammer/SQLServerUnattendedInstalls/QS-Config-v2.0/Know Issues and Fixes.md

 # Known Issues #

 - This version is in open beta testing.
 I look forward to your feedback (derik@sqlhammer.com).
+- UPDATEENABLED and UPDATESOURCE should not be possible when installing a 2008 / 2008 R2 instance.

 ----------
 TODO: Consider how default values affect the add node config when serializing all non-null attributes.